How do I refine precious metal?

 If you follow our instructions, typically you will get a purity of at least 99.95% with no loss.

 Shor can help you refine all these materials, providing you with full, no charge, online instructions as well as free, unlimited tech support.
 We ask that you purchase the supplies and equipment from us, but we don't require that.
 Even if you purchase your supplies and equipment elsewhere, we will still provide full tech support at no charge.
-It's the way we help people and the way we've always done business, since 1918.
+It's the way we help people and the way we've helped amateur and professional refiners for nearly 100 years.